yoongi43/Anomaly-Detection/Machine_learning_for_anomaly_detection_and_condition_monitoring_tutorial/README.md

 Decoder learns to decompress the compressed feature to original size.

 For model trained with MSE(Mean Square Error) loss function, input the training set and calculate MAE(Mean Absolute Eror).
-From the distribution of MAE of training set, define threshold of anomaly.
+From the distribution of MAE of training set, define threshold of anomaly detection (I set it to 0.18).
 Then, calculate the MAE of output of test set and flag it as anomaly if it has MAE above threshold.